nlp-yang/blog.penso.info/_posts/2013-05-12-rainbows-capistrano.md

 make sure you created a settings file in `config/unicorn/production.rb` (yes, a unicorn directory).

+#### Update 29th May, 2013

+[A patch](https://github.com/sosedoff/capistrano-unicorn/commit/8b9104066980e9a19a4654865382a77e460f5737) applied to `capistrano-unicorn` today allows you to specify the configuration file, you can use for capistrano-unicorn ~> 0.1.9:

+{% highlight ruby %}
+set :unicorn_config_filename, 'rainbows/production.rb'
+{% endhighlight %}

+#### Configuration file

 Mine includes using EventMachine, as I want an async stack for using `sinatra-sse`.

 {% highlight ruby %}
+# rainbows/production.rb
 Rainbows! do
   use :EventMachine
   worker_connections 1024